 You’re looking for two things:

-– Colourful, emotive, insightful and interesting quotes that you can attribute to them
+– Colourful, emotive, insightful and interesting quotes that you can attribute to them.

 But I know some freelance writers like Gabi Logan use a different colour for each voice in the article.

-3. Time to plan
+3. Time to plan your feature article layout

 On the right hand side of a blank A4 sheet of paper, I have a list of ideas that pop up while I’m planning and brainstorming.